cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 This can be noticed in the graphs when comparing the width (in x-axis terms) of the gaps without metric from the end of a cycle to the beginning of the next one.

-If we focus on the _width_ of periods when ephemeral nodes are blocksynching, we see their are slightly narrower in `v1.0.0`.
-This is likely due to the improvements introduced as part of the following issues [#1283](https://github.com/cometbft/cometbft/issues/1283), [#2379](https://github.com/cometbft/cometbft/issues/2379), and [#2465](https://github.com/cometbft/cometbft/issues/2465).
+If we focus on the _width_ of periods when ephemeral nodes are blocksynching, we see that they are slightly narrower in `v1.0.0`.
+This is likely due to the improvements introduced as part of the issues [#1283](https://github.com/cometbft/cometbft/issues/1283), [#2379](https://github.com/cometbft/cometbft/issues/2379), and [#2465](https://github.com/cometbft/cometbft/issues/2465).